We have compiled a list of resources for the community in response to the events at Club Q.

 Actively listen: As the Dalai Lama wisely expressed, “When you talk, you are only repeating what you already know, but if you listen, you may learn something new.”
 One of the most important parts of being a friend is listening, so take the time to participate in the conversation actively and show that you care about them.

-Friendships are a key component to happiness and help you persist through life’s difficulties because you’re not in it alone.
+Remember, friendships, like any relationship, flourish when both parties invest effort, show mutual respect, and communicate effectively.
+Meaningful friendships are a key component to your emotional health and happiness – they help you navigate through life’s tough times because you’re not in it alone.
 Keep in mind that relationship challenges should not be avoided but rather seen as opportunities for growth.

 If you or someone you love is struggling with mental health, request an appointment with one of our professional mental health providers at Diversus Health today.
 If you need immediate assistance, call our crisis hotline at 844-493-8255, or text ‘TALK’ to 38255.